 - Participation in ISUR programmatic activities (e.g., fall undergraduate research course, monthly research seminars, poster expo)

 - Up to $350 support to travel to present research in conferences

 - Must be a woman undergraduate student at the University of Illinois at Urbana-Champaign

 - Rising sophomore, junior, or senior

-- University of Illinois GPA of 3.0 or higher
+- University of Illinois GPA of 3.0 or higher with good academic standing

 - Seriously considering a research career and pursuing graduate studies in science/math/engineering field*

 - Majoring in

 - Engineering – aerospace, agricultural, biological, bioengineering, chemical, civil, environmental, electrical, engineering mechanics, computer, industrial, materials science, mechanical, nuclear, systems, engineering physics, computer science